EYFE Funding Explained

 Government funding covers:

-• Required assessments and checks
+• Required assessments, checks and record keeping

 Government funding does not cover: